joamaro97/azure-network-protocols/README.md

 </p>

 <h1>Inspecting Traffic Between Azure Virtual Machines</h1>
-In this lab, I observe different kinds of network traffic to and from Azure virtual machines with Wireshark as well as experiment with network security groups. <br />
+In this lab, I will be observing different kinds of network traffic to and from Azure virtual machines using WireShark which will be install in one of the VMs.
+Also, I will be experimenting with Netwrok security groups. <br />

 <h2>Environments and Technologies Used</h2>